neams-th-coe/cardinal/doc/content/tutorials/index.md

 The following tutorials provide an in-exhaustive description of how to use Cardinal for a variety of different applications.
-Because the nekRS and OpenMC wrappings can interact with *any* MOOSE application, most examples here are shown using the MOOSE heat conduction module simply for illustration - the use of the heat conduction module could be substitued for [BISON](https://mooseframework.inl.gov/bison/).
-Fluids feedback could be provided to OpenMC by Pronghorn, and neutronics feedback could be provided to nekRS by Griffin.
+Because the nekRS and OpenMC wrappings can interact with *any* MOOSE application, most examples here are shown using the MOOSE heat conduction module simply for illustration.

 This project is under significant active development; near-term upcoming features are indicated where appropriate.